What is Google Analytics 4?

 As customers interact with a business across multiple devices and platforms, GA4 can measure, join, and deduplicate that activity providing a meaningful understanding of their journey.
 This means a business can measure a single user journey based on the best available user identifiers.
 We can utilize Google’s signed-in data (Google Developers: getId()), a business’s own identifier for signed-in users (WordPress Developers: get_current_user_id()), or both.
 Either way, Analytics will always choose the best available option for each situation.

-While offering robust, reliable measurement to meet long-term business outcomes, it also conforms to user privacy.
+While offering robust, reliable measurements to meet long-term business outcomes, it also conforms to user privacy.
 Google added a new approach to data controls for businesses to better manage how their Analytics data is collected, retained, and used.
 They also provide signed-in users the ability to control how they share their activity.
 If you have not figured it out already, GA4 is specifically designed to adapt to a future without cookies or identifiers.
 It will soon include conversion modeling which refers to the use of machine learning to quantify the impact of marketing efforts when a subset of conversions cannot be observed.

 GA4 is powered by Google’s advanced machine learning that automates and expedites insight discovery generating more value from the data sooner.
 For instance, if products are seeing a rise in customer demand, these machine learning models automatically generate alerts based on this significant change in the data.
 It can also help anticipate future actions a customer might take by calculating churn probability – the likelihood a subscription account will not be renewed.

 Businesses can successfully act on data insights and accomplish measurable marketing goals based on the information provided by this latest Google Analytics experience.
 GA4 can effortlessly and intelligently integrate all your data streams to report on how to effectively turn visitors into returning customers.
-Also take immediate advantage of the innovations as they come to prepare for the future of the World Wide Web.
+Also, take immediate advantage of the innovations as they come to prepare for the future of the World Wide Web.

 What is the Difference Between GA4 vs. UA?

 The new features in Google Analytics 4 versus the existing features in Universal Analytics obviously differ.
-When development on the new property began, Google Analytics was already 12 years old and in need of an overhaul to become more up to date and user-friendly.
+When development on the new property began, Google Analytics was already 12 years old and in need of an overhaul to become more up-to-date and user-friendly.
 The table below shows the most important differences between UA properties and GA4 properties:

 Universal Analytics Properties